 Depending on your model, the wireless charging feature might be enabled or disabled in some or all power states.
-To enable or disable the wireless charging feature, use one of the following methods:
+To enable or disable the wireless charging feature, use the BIOS or OSD method:

+BIOS

-- BIOS - 1.
-Turn off the computer. - Turn on the computer and immediately press f10. - 3.
+- Turn off the computer. - 2.
+Turn on the computer and immediately press f10. - 3.
 Continue pressing f10 until the BIOS Configuration screen is displayed. - Use the arrow keys on your keyboard to navigate to the Power tab, and then select Hardware Power Management. - 5.
-Set Wireless Charging in S4/S5 to Enable. - 6.
-Press f10 to save the changes and exit. - or - - 1.
-Turn off the computer. - 2.
-Turn on the computer and immediately press f10. - 3.
-Continue pressing f10 until the BIOS Configuration screen is displayed. - 4.
-Use the arrow keys on your keyboard to navigate to the Configuration tab. - Change the wireless charging option to enabled. - OSD - Press the OSD button on the bottom edge of the monitor. - After the main menu is displayed, press the OSD button again to open the OSD menu. - Select Power. - Under Power mode, select Full-Feature.
+Set Wireless Charging in S4/S5 to Enable. - Press f10 to save the changes and exit.